willy-wagtail/raspberrypi-pihole/README.md

 Search for your specific device's GPIO configuration on [Tasmota templates](https://templates.blakadder.com/index.html).
 My smart plug's configuration template is found [here](https://templates.blakadder.com/gosund_UP111.html).

 Paste in the device's GPIO configuration template string in "Templates" input field, check "Activate", then press "Save".
-The device should now reboot with the module name specified in the template selected - in this case ``Gosund UP111 Module``.
+The device should now reboot with the module name specified in the template already selected: in this case ``Gosund UP111 Module``.

 <a name="homeassistant"></a>
 # Home Assistant